IgniteUI/igniteui-docfx/en/components/charts/types/column-chart.md

 The Angular Column Chart has many options for styling and modification of the visual appearance.

-You can create this type of chart in the `XamCategoryChart` control by binding your data, as shown in the example below:
+You can create this type of chart in the [`IgxCategoryChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_charts.igxcategorychartcomponent.html) control by binding your data, as shown in the example below:

 <code-view style="height: 600px" alt="Angular Column Chart Styling"
            data-demos-base-url="{environment:dvDemosBaseUrl}"